Today i’d like to share my vegan lentil soup recipe that’s quickly become one of my family’s favorite soup recipes for the chilly times of the year.

 Do you have a favorite plant-based soup or stew that you cook a lot during the winter?

 Know anyone who would love this recipe?
 Please share this post with them!
-And stick around for more awesomeness – you can follow Vegan Runner Eats by subscribing in the top right corner of this page, or by following the blog on Facebook, Twitter, Google+ and Instagram!
+And stick around for more awesomeness – you can follow Vegan Runner Eats by subscribing above, or by following the blog on Facebook, Twitter, Google+ and Instagram!